 Enjoy Your Shavasana

-As the practice was winding down, the playlist slowed and Jessie soothed her class in preparation for the last pose.
+As the practice was winding down, the mood-setting playlist slowed and Jessie soothed her class in preparation for a final rest.

-“Enjoy all the time you need in Shavasana,” she reassured.
+“Enjoy all the time you need in Savasana,” she reassured.

 This is the moment when your whole practice comes together.
 But we get it - sometimes it’s so hard to lie down and relax!
-Before you decide to skip Shavasana by dashing out of the studio or leaving the Zoom class, here are some reminders why Shavasana is so delicious (like the secret sauce!) to your practice:
+Before you decide to skip Savasana by dashing out of the studio or leaving the Zoom class, here are some reminders why Savasana is so delicious (like the secret sauce!) to your practice:

-STATE OF CALM - Shavasana adds a new twist to "Keep Calm and Carry On."
+STATE OF CALM - Savasana adds a new twist to "Keep Calm and Carry On."
 It supports shifts in the human nervous system to release tensions and maintain a state of calm.
-Think of your fight, flight, or freeze responses.
-With the benefits of Shavasana, you may begin to appreciate new relaxed, observing feelings throughout your day.
+Think fight, flight, or freeze responses.
+With the benefits of Savasana, you may begin to appreciate new relaxed, observing feelings throughout your day.

 CLEAR THE MIND - Have you ever experienced brain fog?
 It’s the feeling that our minds are a little cloudy for whatever reason.
-Flowing through your Yoga practice helps to prepare your mind to release this cloudiness in exchange for clarity.
-This happens in the meditative-like state of Shavasana.
+Flowing through your yoga practice helps to prepare your mind to release this cloudiness in exchange for clarity.
+This happens in the meditative-like state of Savasana.
 You can practice shifting focus from thoughts of earthly worries or looming tasks to a state of mental release.
-After Shavasana, you may roll up your mat feeling a bit lighter and more focused!
+Once you reawaken, you may roll up your mat feeling a bit lighter and more focused!

-With all the love, effort, and progress you embrace with Yoga, always remember your Shavasana.
+With all the love, effort, and progress you embrace through yoga, always remember your Savasana.